Kenyon Martin Net Worth

 During that playoff series against the Los Angeles Clippers, Martin was suspended from the Denver Nuggets indefinitely for "conduct detrimental to the team."
 During halftime of game two of the first round series, Martin got into an argument with head coach George Karl over his playing time, and refused to play for the second half of the game.
 During the offseason, Karl and Martin apparently "patched things up."
 Believing injuries were behind him, Martin learned the swelling now occurring in his right knee would require another microfracture procedure.
 In 2006, after playing two regular season games, Martin underwent his second knee operation in less than two years.
 Martin is believed to be the first NBA player to have, and to return from, microfracture surgery on both knees.

 Martin became an unrestricted free agent in the summer of 2011; however, due to the 2011 NBA lockout, he opted to sign a one-year contract with the Xinjiang Flying Tigers of the Chinese Basketball Association.
 He was granted early release from the Xinjiang Flying Tigers and in 2012, Martin signed with the Los Angeles Clippers.
-In February of 2013, Kenyon Martin joined the New York Knicks and is currently playing for the team.
+In February of 2013, Kenyon Martin joined the New York Knicks — on a ten-day contract.
+This even reunited Martin with famous teammate Jason Kidd.
+Martin would officially join the team on February 23 of that year.
+Martin signed another short-term contract on March 5 before joining the team for the remainder of the season as of March 15, 2013.
+Despite Martin's tentative business arrangements with the Knicks, he was still able to provide a remarkable amount of help to a struggling and depleted Knicks team, providing an answer for the team's injury problems with Tyson Chandler (neck injury).
+Martin would end up re-signing with the New York Knicks for the 2013–14 season as well.

 |Net Worth:||$60 Million|